Tsuk1ko/nhentai-helper/README.md

 ### Language filter

-You can select a language in the navigation bar to filter mangas.
+You can select a language in the navigation bar to filter manga.

 ![langFilter](https://raw.githubusercontent.com/Tsuk1ko/nhentai-helper/master/docs/langFilter.png)